AlirezaSN/data-anonymization-framework/README.md

 3. The script will load the dataset, preprocess it, extract RFDs, create generalization hierarchies, and perform data anonymization using PSO.
 It will print the best anonymization strategy and its fitness values (k-anonymity and information loss).

+## Framework Execution Guide - Bot-IoT

+1. This dataset will be downloaded directly from the code.
+So, you don't have to download and embed it in the framework.
+If needed, you can download the dataset from the UCI Machine Learning Repository [here](https://research.unsw.edu.au/projects/bot-iot-dataset).

+2. Run the main script:
+    ```bash
+    > python data_anonymization_framework_iot.py
+    ```

+3. The script will load the dataset, preprocess it, extract RFDs, create generalization hierarchies, and perform data anonymization using PSO.
+It will print the best anonymization strategy and its fitness values (k-anonymity and information loss).

 ## Synthetic Dataset Generation Guide

 1. Run the main script: